 Ryan Furtwangler ’00

-…is working as an Investment Representative for Edward Jones in Erie, PA.
+…is an Investment Representative for Edward Jones in Erie, PA.

 Mark Galatowitsch ’04

 …spent the summer after graduation in Colorado working for Allegheny Professor Scott Wissinger before going abroad with the Peace Corps in Nicaragua in late summer of 2004.
 He is pursued a graduate degree at University of Canterbury in Christchurch, NZ.
 He is now an Assistant Professor of Biology at Centre College.

 Kristy Garcia ’15